-- 6.1 You are encouraged to raise a concern provided that you believe that you satisfy the requirements detailed at 4.1. - 6.2 Under no circumstances should you investigate a concern yourself.
-This avoids any risk of prejudicing any investigation (including a criminal investigation) if it is warranted.
+- 6.1 You are encouraged to raise a concern provided that: - You have reasonable belief that the information you hold, or the allegation is accurate; and - You make the disclosure in good faith. - 6.2 Under no circumstances should you investigate a concern yourself.
+This shall avoid prejudicing any investigation, including a criminal investigation, if it is warranted.
 Further, this will protect you from any repercussions.